helencordova12/hiremeanywhere-project/README.md

 We learned how to work in teams and debug our code effectively.
 We also learned that communication is key when working in teams.
 Assigning roles to each other is also important.

 ✨What's next for Hire Me Anywhere✨
+We hope to make Hire Me Anywhere as responsive as possible and upgrade its styling.
+We also hope for Hire Me Anywhere to be a platform for recent female graduates to seek and find jobs once they enter the workforce.

 ✨Built With✨
 We used Visual Studio Code to write our HTML/CSS files.
 We also used an online logo maker to create the logo for our website.
 The website we used to make out logo is https://www.freelogodesign.org/.